aditya123473892/wagtail/Google-Summer-of-Code.md

 Thibaud Colas https://github.com/thibaudcolas
 Coen van der Kamp https://github.com/allcaps

-We will supply a primary mentor (team lead) and at least two secondary mentors to support the participant.
+We will supply a primary mentor and at least two secondary mentors to support the participant.

 ### Size